 Ans: During the 1905 Revolution, the Tsar allowed the creation of an elected consultative parliament or Duma.
-The Tsar dismissed it within 75 days and re-elected.
-Second Duma : within 3 months.
+The Tsar dismissed it within 75 days and re-elected it.
+Second Duma: within 3 months.
 He did not want any questioning of his authority or any reduction in his power.
 He changed the voting laws and packed the third Duma with conservative politiciAns: Yes, it failed.

 Ques 10.
 Discuss the civil war that took place in Russia after the October Revolution and its consequences.

 Ans: Fig. October RevolutionWhen the Bolsheviks ordered land redistribution the Russian army began to break up.
-Non- Bolshevik socialists, liberals and supporters or autocracy condemned the Bolshevik uprising.
+Non- Bolshevik socialists, liberals, and supporters of autocracy condemned the Bolshevik uprising.
 They were supported by the French, American, British and Japanese troops.
 The Bolsheviks kept industries and banks nationalised during the civil war.
 A process of centralised planning was introduced.
 Rapid construction and industrialisation started.
 An extended schooling system developed.
 Stalin introduced collectivisation of the farms so that no shortage of grain should occur.
-The Bolsheviks controlled most of the farmer of Russian Empire.
+The Bolsheviks controlled most of the farmers of Russian Empire.

 Ques 11.
 What was the basic principle of the Marxist theory?

 Ans: Marx believed that the conditions of workers could not improve as long as profit was accumulated by private capitalists.
 Workers had to overthrow capitalism and the rule of private property.
 Workers must construct a radically socialist society where all property was socially controlled.
 This would be a communist society and a Communist Party was the natural society of the future.

 Ques 12.
 Discuss briefly the Five Years Plans.